 Pyrometers are ideally suited to solve the various measuring tasks for temperature measurement in coal-fired power plants and incinerator plants when correctly selected and installed.
 As they are not subject to wear or ageing, they work reliably over a long period of time.
-Even rapid temperature fluctuations can be detected due to the short response time and immediately incorporated into the control process.
+Even rapid temperature fluctuations can be detected due to the short response time and can be immediately incorporated into the control process.

-Due to the complexity of temperature measurement, however, it is advisable to call on the support of experts in the selection the measurement system, measurement value analysis and integration into the control process.
+Due to the complexity of temperature measurement, however, it is advisable to call on the support of experts in the selection of the measurement system, the measurement value analysis and the integration into the control process.

-Fig. 6 Compact pyrometer with narrow optical field of view and modern digital IO-Link interface
+Fig. 6 Compact pyrometer with innovative IO-Link interface for networking of devices